AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

 ### Dockerfile parameters

-The model `.tflite` file and the labels `.txt` file are provided through the `Dockerfile`.
-In this example, these files are downloaded using the cURL command.
+The model `.tflite` file and the labels `.txt` file are provided through the [Dockerfile](./Dockerfile).
+In this example, these files are downloaded using the `curl` command.

+To use your own YOLOv5 model and labels file, you just have to configure the [Dockerfile](./Dockerfile) to download your files, or, if you have the files locally, use the `COPY` command instead.

 ### Model-specific parameters